ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 Bursty, Event-Driven Workloads

 Lambda’s superpower has always been scaling to zero.
 You pay nothing when there’s no traffic.
-Fargate tasks, by contrast, bill by the second for vCPU and memory — a 0.25 vCPU / 0.5GB task running idle costs roughly $9.73/month on x86.
-That’s not catastrophic, but across dozens of microservices sitting mostly quiet, it adds up fast.
+Fargate tasks, by contrast, bill by the second for vCPU and memory — a 0.25 vCPU / 0.5GB task sitting idle costs roughly $9.73/month on x86.
+Not catastrophic on its own, but across dozens of mostly-quiet microservices, it adds up fast.

-Triggered by an S3 upload event, a Lambda function processes a file in 800ms, scales from 0 to 500 concurrent executions during a data ingestion spike, and drops back to zero when it’s done.
-Fargate can’t match that elasticity without significant pre-configuration of auto-scaling policies, minimum task counts, and warm-up time.
+That’s what makes Lambda endearing to us event-driven architects.
+A function triggered by an S3 upload processes a file in 800ms, scales from zero to 500 concurrent executions during a data ingestion spike, then drops back to nothing when it’s done.
+Fargate can’t touch that elasticity without significant pre-configuration — auto-scaling policies, minimum task counts, warm-up time.
 For genuinely bursty patterns, Lambda still wins cleanly.

 Low Request Volume — Under 1M Requests Per Month